brunocampiol/brunocampiol.github.io/README.md

 jekyll build --drafts
 ```

 Jekyll will build content and create all static items.
-Destination folder should be **_site**
+Destination folder should be `_site`

-Alternatively, you can run the following command to make it available on local server.
+Alternatively, you can run the following command to make it available on the local server.

 ```bash
 bundle exec jekyll serve --drafts